GiGurra/heisenberg/README.md

 Each Heisenberg schema comes with an automatically created parser (Map[String, Any] => MyObjectType) - This parser is called when you call .parse(..) - as in the examples above.

 It is possible to override this parser field in your Schemas.
-This way you can inject your own parser.
 For migration purposes this can be a parser which handles more than one object type - i.e. a parser that first tries to parse => MyNewObjectType, and if that fails, tries to parse => MyOldObjectType and transforms the result to a MyNewObjectType.
 For this to work we need:
 * MyNewObjectType.defaultParser
 * MyOldObjectType.defaultParser
 * Your data transformation, 'migrator': [MyOldObjectType] => [MyNewObjectType]